ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 		* Default: "Down"
 	* ``controlModeDisarmedValue`` (Value of CONTROL_MODE for 'disarmed') - only valid for role Alarm:
 		* Default: "0"
+	* ``timeCaption`` (Caption for TIME) - only valid for role DateAndTime:
+		* Default: ""
+	* ``timeFormat`` (Format of TIME (as stored in the datapoint, see readme)) - only valid for role DateAndTime:
+		* Default: "x"
+	* ``timeDisplayFormat`` (Display-Format of TIME (how it should be displayed, see readme)) - only valid for role DateAndTime:
+		* Default: "dddd, DD.MM.YYYY HH:mm:ss"
+	* ``dateAndTimeTileActiveConditions`` (Tile is active when all selected items are true) - only valid for role DateAndTime:
+		* Possible values (array): "activeIfStateActive", "activeIfTimeNotZero", "activeIfTimeInFuture", "activeIfTimeInPast"
+		* Default: "activeIfStateActive,activeIfTimeInFuture"
+	* ``dateAndTimeTileActiveWhenRinging`` (Tile is always active when RINGING is active) - only valid for role DateAndTime:
+		* Default: true
+	* ``dateAndTimeShowInState`` (Show in state) - only valid for role DateAndTime:
+		* Possible values (array): "showStateIfInactive", "showStateIfActive", "showSubjectIfActive", "showSubjectIfInactive", "showTimeIfInactiveAndInPast", "showTimeIfInactiveAndInFuture", "showTimeIfActiveAndInPast", "showTimeIfActiveAndInFuture", "showTimeDistanceIfInactiveAndInPast", "showTimeDistanceIfInactiveAndInFuture", "showTimeDistanceIfActiveAndInPast", "showTimeDistanceIfActiveAndInFuture"
+		* Default: "showStateIfInactive,showSubjectIfActive,showTimeDistanceIfActiveAndInFuture"
 	* ``coverImageReloadDelay`` (Delay reload of cover-image [ms]) - only valid for role Media:
 		* Possible values: number from 0 to 5000
 		* Default: ""